Mass Bay Girls Lacrosse League (MBGLL)

 Marblehead's Select programs participate in the FGLL.
 (Rules are generally the same in FGLL and MBGLL).

-Our U7 and U9 programs are not part of MBGLL, but we follow the guidelines of MBGLL.
+Our U9 program is not part of MBGLL, but we follow the guidelines of MBGLL.

 -No scoreboards are allowed at MBGLL games.
 (No scores are kept or recorded anywhere, including on program or team websites.)

 -Parents are to be on the opposite side of the field from players.

 -For U15 (Grade 7/8) and U13 (Grade 5/6) games, each team has eleven field players and a goalkeeper.

 -For U11 (Grade 3/4), MBGLL recommends seven field players and a goalkeeper.
 If a team does not have a goalkeeper then some form of “goal mouth reduction” should be used in lieu of a goalkeeper.
 This could include tipping the net over or using commercial shot nets.
 If a U11 team does not have a goal keeper, then that does not mean that they can place an additional player on the field.